How to Prepare Yard Waste

 - Bag in Kraft paper bags, compostable plastic bags, or place unbagged in a sturdy reusable container with handles.
 Compostable plastic bags must have the logo on the right to be accepted for collection.

 - All bags must be 33 gallons in size, or less.

-- All containers must be approximately 33 gallons in size, no less than 26 inches in height, and have sturdy handles (no buckets or pails).
+- All containers must be approximately 33 gallons in size, no less than 26 inches in height, and have sturdy handles (no buckets, pails or collapsable containers).
 An example of an acceptable reusable container is on the right.

 - Each bag or container must weigh less than 40 pounds.

 - Sod is accepted if the dirt is removed.
 Dirt is not collected by garbage or yard waste collection crews.

 - Minnesota State law, 115A.
 931(a), prohibits disposing of yard waste with the garbage.